a. Secluded from the sight, presence, or intrusion of others: a private hideaway.

 a.
 A noncommissioned rank in the US Army or Marine Corps that is below private first class.

 b.
-One who holds this rank or a similar rank in a military organization.
+One who holds this rank or a similar rank in another military organization.

 2. privates Private parts.
 Often used with the.